peterhinch/micropython-async/v3/docs/SCHEDULE.md

 latter it is less capable but is small, fast and designed for microcontroller use.
 Repetitive and one-shot events may be created.

-It is ideally suited for use with `uasyncio` and basic use requires minimal `uasyncio` knowledge.
+It is ideally suited for use with `asyncio` and basic use requires minimal `asyncio` knowledge.
 Users intending only to schedule callbacks can simply adapt the example code.
 It can be used in synchronous code and an example is provided.